helah20/mobile-price-classification/README.md

 * talk_time:	Longest time that battery will last by a call
 * three_g:	Has 3G or not
 * touch_screen:	Has touch screen or not
 * wifi:	Has wifi or not

+##  Notebooks:
+Included in this github are a jupyter notebooks folder containing:

+*   EDA_Mobile_Price_Classification.ipynb :
+       - A notebook where I performed significant EDA to explore the variables.

+*   Mobile_Price_Classification_ML.ipynb :
+       - I began with baseline models and continued through random forest, K nearest neighbor, Decision tree , and finally  Stacking models.

 # Applyed Models :